-The Temple in Madrid
+The Temple in Madrid Now

-Have you visiting an Egyptian temple before?
+Have you visited an Egyptian temple before?